 Knysna Municipality, South Cape College, Life Line Garden Route, Profetiese Geloofsending Internasionaal, Smutsville Primere Skool and Sedgefield Primary School - training and assistance.

 Masithandane appears to be a successful umbrella for much of the local community work taking place.
 They effectively co-ordinate multiple projects run by different NGO'S and other organisations preventing the duplication of haphazard endeavours.
 This enables services to be dovetailed to reach the whole spectrum of the local disadvantaged population from toddlers to the elderly, making all assistance provided relevant and beneficial.
-Anyone who wants to assist this dedicated team in any way can contact Jacky Weaver at:

 Saturday 23 September 2011 was Masithandane's 5th birthday.
 It was celebrated joyously with singing and dancing.
 All the children of the different creches put on a show for the guests and the Forget-me-nots that delighted one and all as they sang and played and acted their parts with spontaneous enthusiasm.